SynteLang/SynteLang/README.md

 When a listing is send to the sound engine an internal copy is generated and added to the sequence of listings.
 The sound engine takes each listing in turn from 0 onwards and runs through it once to produce the value of the next sample, then it moves on to the next listing.
 Once it has computed all the listings the resulting samples are summed together and sent through the built-in limiter to ensure no loud surprises and the peak amplitude of the output is also sent to the info display.
 The resulting signal is converted to the correct format and sent to the soundcard in your computer, after which the whole process repeats.
 The terms 'listing' and 'necklace' are interchangeable.
 Necklace also illustrates the point that the listing is computed in a continuous loop.
 All values in the sound engine are represented by 64-bit floating point numbers which represent a nominal value within Syntə of between -1 and 1 inclusive.
 At the end of each cycle of the sound engine this is converted to a 32, 24 or 16 bit number to be sent to the soundcard, depending on the format it accepts.
 Within a listing a value can be anywhere in the range of the 64-bit float (approx ±1.8x10^308 with an precision of about 15 decimal places.)
 These numbers will be limited or clipped to ±1 before audio conversion.
 The samples from each listing will progressively clip above +18db ◊ by design to prevent obliteration of other listings under limiting, they are then added together and when there are more than four listings the sum is divided by the number of listings for unity gain.
 For less than 5 listings the sum is always divided by approximately four, there is in fact a smooth transition between these two states.
 The result is then passed through a high-pass filter before the limiter.
-This is to remove any DC offsets, which means a consistent average signal other than 0, or another way to think of it is attentuating (reducing) frequencies below 4.6Hz.
+This is to remove any DC offsets, which means a consistent average signal other than 0, or another way to think of it is attenuating (reducing) frequencies below 4.6Hz.
 If my calculations are correct, any DC signal will fade below -33db after seven seconds.
 DC signals can still be passed between listings using `from`, `all` or Exported signals.
 The limiter reduces the level of audio above a peak value of 1 to avoid the possibility of clipping the main output, which would produce distortion.
 The detection algorithm of the limiter is progressively more sensitive to higher frequencies, it expects audio to have a spectrum approximately equivalent to 'pink noise'.
 The density distribution of pink noise is a good general approximation to expected frequency levels in audio (*Barrow, 1995*).
 The `mix` function also uses this as a guiding principle in setting a sensible level.
 Some adjustment may be required; however, the limiter will always kick in if internal levels are exceeded.
 Because of the frequency dependent nature of the limiter detection, gain reduction may occur before the info display shows a high VU level.
 This is normal and you can adjust listings via the `level` operator to prevent higher frequencies from dominating the playback.